Synthetic bootstrapped pretraining: Experiment setup

 For the 200B-scale experiment, we implement the oracle upper bound as having access to 200B unique tokens from our document pool of size 482B tokens.
 For the 1T-scale experiment, we unfortunately do not have 1T unique documents due to the large fraction of duplicates from DCLM.
 As a surrogate, we utilize all 482B unique tokens as the dataset for training the oracle upper bound at the 1T-scale.
 We provide a partial justification for this by performing a scaled-down comparison at 400B training tokens, with one model having 400B unique tokens and the other one having 200B unique tokens repeated twice (\S\ref{sec:two-epochs-validation}).
 We find that the two models (400B unique and 200B repeated twice) yield nearly identical performance.

-\paragraph{Training recipe.} For both the repetition baseline and oracle upper bound at both 200B-scale and 1T-scale, we use a batch size of 2{,}048 and a context window of 4{,}096, resulting in a throughput of 8M tokens per step.
+\paragraph{Training recipe.} For both the repetition baseline and oracle upper bound at all scales, we use a batch size of 2{,}048 and a context window of 4{,}096, resulting in a throughput of 8M tokens per step.
 We apply a cosine learning rate scale with a 5\% warmup to a peak learning rate of 1e-2, followed by subsequent decay to 5e-5 towards the end.
-Under this setup, pretraining costs 11K v5p-TPU hours at 200B-scale and 59K v5p-TPU hours at 1T-scale.
+Under this setup, pretraining costs 11K v5p-TPU hours at 200B-scale, 59K v5p-TPU hours at 1T-scale (3B), and 265K v5p-TPU hours at 1T-scale (6B).
 For a clean comparison, we adhere to this hyperparameter throughout the paper, including the SBP experiment presented next.